Global partnership aims to promote resilience of new and existing infrastructure systems to climate and disaster risks.

 Established as a platform for generating and exchanging knowledge, CDRI will conduct country-specific and global activities.
 CDRI will provide member countries technical support and capacity development, research and knowledge management, and advocacy and partnerships to facilitate and encourage investment in resilient infrastructure systems.

-In its formative stage, CDRI will focus on developing resilience in ecological infrastructure, social infrastructure with a concerted emphasis on health and education, and economic infrastructure with special attention to transportation, telecommunications, energy, and water.
+In its formative stage, CDRI will focus on developing resilience in ecological infrastructure, social infrastructure with a concerted emphasis on health and education, and economic infrastructure with special attention to transportation, telecommunications, and energy.
 Within 2-3 years, the coalition aims to have a 3-fold impact of achieving considerable changes in member countries’ policy frameworks, future infrastructure investments and high reduction in economic losses from climate-related events and natural disasters across sectors.
 CDRI will uphold the UN Agenda 2030 principle of leaving no one, no place, and no ecosystem behind, focusing on the most vulnerable regions and populations, while enabling inclusive and deliberative processes that recognize national and local efforts as primal.

 An event is also being co-hosted by the Government of India and the United Nations Office for Disaster Risk Reduction (UNDRR) on 25 September 2019 on the sidelines of SDG Summit 2019 to further deliberate on the significance of investing in resilient infrastructure to achieve climate and development goals.
 This side event will also provide an opportunity to the Government of India and UNDRR to provide an overview and objectives of CDRI, and establish key milestones for its work over the coming years.
 The event is expected to witness address by eminent world leaders and dignitaries, including Hon’ble Prime Minister of Fiji, Shri Frank Bainimarama; Hon’ble Minister for Environment, Forest and Climate Change, Shri Prakash Javadekar; Mami Mizutori, Special Representative of the UN Secretary General for Disaster Risk Reduction; and, Rt Hon Alok Sharma, Secretary of State for International Development, United Kingdom.